What Are Dopamine Agonists?

 Side effects can vary depending on the specific drug you are taking.
 The most common side effects of dopamine agonists include:3,4

-- Hallucinations (seeing or hearing things that are not real)
+- Hallucinations (seeing things that are not real)

 - Sudden sleepiness (sleep attacks)